joagre/emacs/README.md

 ## Installation

 * Install the gptel package
-* Put this file in your load-path
+* Put gotx.el in your load-path
+* Get an OpenAI API key from https://platform.openai.com/account/api-keys
 * Put the OpenAI API key in ~/.authinfo
-* Get an OpenAI API key from https://platform.openai.com/account/api-keys

 ## Commands